Gan Jiang and Mo Ye

-Gan Jiang (干將 (Gān Jiàng)) and Mo Ye (莫邪 (Mò Yé)) were a swordsmith couple, discussed in the literature involving the Spring and Autumn period of Chinese history.
+Gan Jiang (干將 (Gān Jiāng)) and Mo Ye (莫邪 (Mò Yé)) were a swordsmith couple, discussed in the literature involving the Spring and Autumn period of Chinese history.
 Some aspects of this material may be considered historical; others are certainly mythological.
 A pair of swords was forged by and named after them.

 History

 According to the historical text Wuyue Chunqiu, King Helü of Wu ordered Gan Jiang and Mo Ye to forge a pair of swords for him in three months.
 However, the blast furnace failed to melt the metal.
 Mo Ye suggested that there was insufficient human qi in the furnace so the couple cut their hair and nails and cast them into the furnace, while 300 children helped to blow air into the bellows.
 In another account, Mo Ye sacrificed herself to increase human qi by throwing herself into the furnace.
 The desired result was achieved after three years and the two swords were named after the couple.
 Gan Jiang kept the male sword, Ganjiang, for himself and presented the female sword, Moye, of the pair to the king.
 The king was already very displeased since he ordered the sword made in three months time but Ganjiang did not come back in three years.
 When the king discovered Gan Jiang had kept the male sword, he was angered and had Gan Jiang killed.

 Before his death, Gan Jiang had already predicted the king's reaction, so he left behind a message for Mo Ye and their unborn son telling them where he had hidden the Ganjiang Sword.
 Several months later, Mo Ye gave birth to Gan Jiang's son, Chi (赤), and years later she told him his father's story.
 Chi was eager to avenge his father and he sought the Ganjiang Sword.
 At the same time, the king dreamed of a youth who desired to kill him and, in fear, he placed a bounty on the youth's head.
 Chi was indignant and, filled with anguish, he started crying on his way to enact his vengeance.
 An assassin found Chi, who told the assassin his story.
 The assassin then suggested that Chi surrender his head and sword, and the assassin himself will avenge Ganjiang in Chi's place.
 He did as told and committed suicide.
 The assassin was moved and decided to help Chi fulfill his quest.